-All newly funded NIDRR Technology Grantees are eligible to participate.
+All newly funded NIDILRR Technology Grantees are eligible to participate.
 Technology Grantees are defined as any grantee (RERC, DRRP, SBIR Phase 2, or FI) who proposes to generate any of the following 4 outputs for use by external stakeholders:

 Each participant is asked to volunteer one to two hours of their time every three months for the duration of their technology development project or until October 2017, whichever comes first.

 Once every 3 months we will be conducting a phone interview with you regarding the progress of your technology development project.
 The interview questions will be sent to you ahead of time, providing you the opportunity to gain clarification on any of the questions prior to the actual interview.

 Members of the KT4TT research team, Michelle Lockett and Vathsala Stone, will be conducting the interviews; however at times we may invite other KT4TT members to attend the phone call if technical assistance is needed.

 We are requesting a copy of your funded grant proposal to expedite the research teams’ understanding of your proposed technology project(s) as well as to expedite technical assistance.
 Sharing your proposal is not mandatory to participate in the study.

 We take every precaution to keep all your project information confidential and will gladly sign any non-disclosure agreement you send to us; or if you do not have your own non-disclosure statement, we can provide one.

 After all of the interviewing sessions have been completed, the KT4TT team will compile a case summary of your interviews, representing the link between each activity and event that occurred to bring your technology to its proposed destination.
 We would like you to review your case summary to inform us of any missing or incorrect information.